Blendify/blender-manual/blender_docs/manual/modeling/curves/structure.rst

 =====

 N.U.R.B.S. is the abbreviation of Non-Uniform Rational B-Splines.
-One of the major differences between Bézier Objects and NURBS Objects is that Bézier Curves are approximations.
+One of the major differences between Bézier objects and NURBS objects is that Bézier curves are approximations.
 For example, a Bézier circle is an *approximation* of a circle, whereas a NURBS circle is an *exact* circle.
 NURBS theory can be a *very* complicated topic.
 For an introduction,